-Finding Jews in Ireland is not an easy task.
+Finding Jewish people in Ireland is not an easy task.
 Of Ireland’s 4.4 million people, only 2,000 or so are Jewish.

-But finding a menorah, the eight branched candle that celebrates Hanukkah – that’s a cinch.
+But finding a menorah, the eight branched candle that celebrates the eight nights of Hanukkah – that’s a cinch.

 For some reason, already lost in time and space, thousands of rural Irish homes have unwittingly adopted this famous candelabrum to celebrate – of all things – Christmas.
 It’s a festival of lights for sure, but somehow the Irish have followed them in an intriguingly new direction.